Antlion Pit Competition

 The next step in the design process is to bring your creative ideas to be.
 In the third seminar we will discuss different prototyping methods, with a focus on low and medium fidelity prototypes, that can help you ideate, problem-solve, communicate and cheaply test multiple design solution possibilities.
 We will also discuss how to best test your design solution and the prototypes.
 Testing will help you refine your design, teach you more about the user, and will help you validate your own point of view of the problem and the solution.

-- Webinar #4 - August 6 (This date is subject to change) - Pitching and Demonstration webinar
+- Webinar #4 - (new date) Tuesday September 17 - Pitching and Demonstration webinar

 Learn methods for how to pitch your novel ideas.